Doug Lubahn: Riff Raff (U.S.)

 Lubahn was the bassist and lead vocalist for the U.S. rock band, Riff Raff, whose sole album, Vinyl Futures, was released on Atco Records in 1981.
 Vinyl Futures features the Lubahn penned song "Treat Me Right", which was a Billboard Top 20 hit for Pat Benatar and helped push her 1980 album Crimes of Passion to quadruple platinum sales in the U.S..

 Billy Squier

 Lubahn joined Billy Squier on two studio albums, 1982's multi-platinum selling Emotions in Motion and its equally successful 1984 follow-up, Signs of Life, and took part in world tours for both albums.

 Ted Nugent

 Lubahn played bass on Ted Nugent's 1984 album, Penetrator, which also featured future Bad Company vocalist Brian Howe.

+Other work

-That same year one of Lubahn's songs, "Talk to Me", appeared on Warrior, the platinum selling debut album by New York band Scandal.
+Also in 1984, one of Lubahn's songs, "Talk to Me", appeared on Warrior, the platinum-selling debut album by New York band Scandal.

 Death

-Doug Lubahn died on November 20, 2019 at age 71.
+Doug Lubahn died on November 20, 2019, at age 71.